 The -p option sends the terminating signal to the MOM manager port and the MOM is terminated.

-TORQUE Multi-MOM on page 49 Multi-MOM Configuration on page 50 Chapter 2 Installation and Configuration
+Torque Multi-MOM Multi-MOM Configuration

-This section contains information about how you can submit and manage jobs with TORQUE.
+This section contains information about how you can submit and manage jobs with Torque.
+See the following topics for details: